Sensitivity to low-mass WIMPs with an improved liquid argon ionization response model within the DarkSide programme: The ionization yield model

 where $\beta$ is a normalization constant.
 The function $\kappa$ quantifies the energy fraction going into electronic excitations, while $s_e$ and $s_n$ are the electronic and nuclear stopping powers, respectively.
 Both $s_e$ and $s_n$ depend on the dimensionless variable $\epsilon$ ($\sim$0.0135 $E_{nr}/\mathrm{keV}$ in LAr), which in turn depends on the recoil energy $E_{nr}$, the atomic number, and the Thomas-Fermi screening length, as discussed in~\cite{Bezrukov:2010qa}.

-In summary, the ionization response model from Eq.~\ref{eq:qy} depends on the nuclear stopping power, which in turn depends on the screening potential model, and on two free parameters: the recombination constant $C_{box}$ and the normalization constant $\beta$.
+It is worth noting that the ionization response model of Eq.~\ref{eq:qy} depends on the nuclear stopping power through $s_n(\epsilon)$, which in turn depends on the choice of atomic screening potential, as well as on two free parameters: the recombination constant $C_{box}$ and the normalization constant $\beta$.

+The model $\Qti(E_{nr})$ from Eq.~\ref{eq:qy} was previously constrained by a simultaneous fit to ARIS, SCENE and DarkSide-50 (Ref.~\cite{DarkSide:2021bnz}).
+Here we repeat that fit including the new ReD measurement, which provides direct sensitivity in the few-keV region and tightens constraints on the atomic screening models.